dabamos/openadms-node/docs/openadms-node-modules.rst

 Configuration
 ^^^^^^^^^^^^^
-An example CouchDB server ``https://alice:secret@db.example.com:443/couchdb/`` may has the following configuration.
+An example CouchDB server on ``https://alice:secret@db.example.com:443/couchdb/`` may has the following configuration.

 .. code:: javascript